Autism Friendly and the Hidden Disabilities Sunflower

 - The use of sunflower imagery (like staff badges, help desks and sensory-friendly bathrooms) also allows people with hidden disabilities to quickly and easily identify safe people and places where they can be supported and included, without having to wear the lanyard themselves

-- The scheme is internationally recognised
+- The Hidden Disabilities Sunflower is internationally recognised

-- The Sunflower scheme is a simple way to start to raise awareness and build understanding across organisations at the early stages of their Disability Diversity and Inclusion conversations
+- The Sunflower is a simple way to start to raise awareness and build understanding across organisations at the early stages of their Disability Diversity and Inclusion conversations

 Where does Aspect’s Autism Friendly team fit in?